 06 Jan Twist Drape Shift

-Posted at 15:19h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Using My Blocks 0 Comments
+Posted at 15:19h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 It’s hard to imagine how this strange shape will make-up when you first see the puzzle.
 It is a slightly complex style that I managed to cut after working through the detail in a couple of stages.
 Fans were quick to work this one out on the weekend as they are all familiar with the variety of twist techniques that we use at Studio Faro.